Frequently Asked Questions

 We prefer EFT payments and accept credit card payments (MasterCard and Visa), as well as cash.

 If you are ordering a gown, we require a 40% deposit at the time you order your gown.
-We can then organise an interest free payment plan depending on when your wedding is.
-The final payment will need to be paid on your first fitting before any alterations are done to the dress.
+We can then organise an interest free payment plan over 3 months depending on when your wedding is.

 If you are buying a sample gown, we require 100% payment and you must take the dress home with you that day.